 - 3. Media Manager translates the volsers directly into media IDs and barcodes.
 In the previous table, volser A00250 becomes media ID A00250 and the barcode for that media ID is also A00250. - 4.
-If the operation does not require updating the volume configuration, Media Manager uses the media type defaults for TLM robots when it creates its report. - "Example Show Contents Reports for API Robots" on page 164 shows an example of this report. - 5.
-If the operation requires updating the volume configuration, Media Manager maps the TLM media types to the Media Manager media types as explained in "Media Type Mappings Tab (Advanced Options)" on page 195. - The Update Volume Configuration report for an TLM robot is similar to the figure shown for an API robot in "Procedure To Update the Volume Configuration" on page 171.
+If the operation does not require updating the volume configuration, Media Manager uses the media type defaults for TLM robots when it creates its report.

+"How Contents Reports for API Robots are Generated" on page 170 shows an example of this report.

+5. If the operation requires updating the volume configuration, Media Manager maps the TLM media types to the Media Manager media types as explained in "Media Type Mappings Tab (Advanced Options)" on page 201.

+The Update Volume Configuration report for an TLM robot is similar to the figure shown for an API robot in "Procedure To Update the Volume Configuration" on page 177.